LordNiggle/NigglesHell/README.md

 Koalefants have 2000 HP and 100 Damage.
 They also run from the Deerclops

-Merms (not merm guards) are reverted back to 250 Health
+Merms (not Merm Guards) are reverted back to 250 Health

 Wargs drop a Purple Gem